-Millions of women undergo regular mammographies as a preventative measure against breast cancer.
-Women endure each pull, tug, and squash with the thought the x-ray images could save their lives.
+Millions of women undergo regular breast cancer screening using mammography.
+Women endure each pull, tug, and squash with the thought that the x-ray images could save their lives.
+But does that annual mammogram really save lives?

 A mammogram (also called a mammography) is an x-ray picture of the breast.
 Traditionally, mammograms have been used to check for breast cancer in women who have no visible signs or symptoms of the disease – meaning no lumps have been felt.
 This form of mammogram is called a screening mammogram.
 The same machines may also be used after a cyst or other anomaly has been detected.
 This form of mammogram is called a diagnostic mammogram and has higher levels of radiation exposure because more images are taken.